Effect of Torsion on Neutron Star Structure in Einstein-Cartan Gravity: Introduction

 The paper is structured as follows.
 In section \ref{sec:theory}, we briefly highlight the main ideas of EC theory and introduce common concepts and notation.
 In section \ref{sec:spherical-solutions}, we adapt the TOV equations for static neutron stars to the new setting with torsion terms and spin fluids.
 We also estimate the expected contribution of torsion effects induced by microphysical spin to the NS structure.
 In section \ref{sec:uniformly-rotating-neutron-stars}, we derive equations to estimate the contributions of torsion effects due to macroscopic rotation.
 In section \ref{sec:Results}, we investigate the change in neutron star structure with and without rotation-induced torsion.
-We also discuss possible scenarios where torsion might lead to unstable neutron stars. \\ If not specified otherwise, we use units where $c = G = M_\odot = 1$ throughout this work.
+We also discuss possible scenarios where torsion might lead to unstable neutron stars. \\ If not specified otherwise, we use units where $c = G = M_\odot = 1$ throughout this work. \LM{We also assume a $(-,+,+,+)$ metric signature and employ the Einstein summation convention for tensors where Greek indices run over spacetime and Latin indices only over space.
+In covariant derivatives, we perform summation over the second lower index of the connection coefficients.}